wytheme/react-es6-webpack-karma-boilerplate/README.md

-# React ES6 Webpack Karma Boilerplate
+# NOT MAINTAINED: React ES6 Webpack Karma Boilerplate

 Boilerplate for kick starting a project with the following technologies:
 * [React](https://github.com/facebook/react)